- Is PCC an accredited institution?

 - How does PCC assist graduates with job placement?

-Career Services provides resources to PCC seniors and alumni seeking employment opportunities.
+Career Services provides resources to PCC seniors and alumni seeking internships and employment opportunities.
 Potential employers post job openings as they become available, and some come to campus to interview graduating seniors.